freealise/freealise/ar/README.md

 shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)
 word tree / net from dict: first word in description of same pos is parent, synonyms if parents of each other (or similar descriptions)

-code is prose: tone letters for sentence structure and stress pattern, different brackets for pos

 docs: get commentary (preferably written first) out of program
 in order of not succession but execution, to wiki with toc and markdown